S2k22/Medical-Segmentation-Kvasir-Instrument/README.md

 - Downsampling.
 After each block, a max pooling layer reduces the spatial dimensions by a factor of 2, which helps the network learn context and global features.

 Bottleneck:
 - Located at the last parts of the network, the bottleneck is made to capture the most abstract and compressed representation of the input.
-It is implemented with the same convolutional block structure, but with a higher number of features (channels).
+It is implemented with the same convolutional block structure but with a higher number of features (channels).

 Decoder:
 - Upsampling.
 The decoder uses transposed convolutions to upsample feature maps.
 This increases the spatial dimensions gradually.